What is mindfulness? Many find the term confusing … and rightfully so. There isn’t just one definition for mindfulness.

 With so many health benefits alone, it would be unfortunate if mindfulness would be bad for Christians.
 With the way I view mindfulness, it works very well for me as a Christian.

-Here are some helpful articles that can help you decide if would work well for you, too:
+Here are two helpful articles that can help you decide if would work well for you, too:

 - “Can Christians Practice Mindfulness?” from HuffPost